BELKHIR/shinyvcfanalyser/README.md

 # ShinyVCFMultiSampleanalyser
 This tool is aimed at helping to analyse small to medium vcf files of genotyped individuals.

-If a file mapping individuals to populations is provided, Most analyzes plots will be decorated with population info and pairwise Fst and Faststructure can be conducted.
+If a file mapping individuals to populations is provided, most analyses plots will be decorated with population info, and pairwise Fst and Faststructure can be conducted.

 # download or unzip the app files